elissadlevy/leap-year-python-functions/README.md

 ### for-in loops

 Loops, as you might imagine, let you repeat something on a scale that would be exhausting to do manually.
-We will cover many types in later in the course, but here's a great first loop to run.
+We will cover many types later in the course, but here's a great first loop to run.

 Let's write code that prints every number from 1-100: